-The rule for reading the matrix is: elements in column depend on elements in row when there is a mark.
+The rule for reading the matrix is as follows: elements in column depend on elements in row when there is a mark.
 In Figure 1, A, B, C, and D are packages.
-The element in column is also called the client and the one in row the provider.
-In Figure 1, A references B and C, B references A, C references D and D references C.
+An element in the column is also called the client and the one in the row the provider.
+In Figure 1, A references B and C, B references A, C references D, and D references C.

 In a DSM, rows and columns are ordered using algorithms - partitioning algorithms [25] or clustering algorithms [26].
 They optimize the organization of elements in the matrix.
-We structure the matrix to show core level packages on bottom right, and dependent packages on top left.
-To order packages in this configuration, we use a simple partitioning algorithms.
-In case of cyclic dependencies, we compute a weight for each line and column, which is the sum of non-empty cells, and we push the highest weighted package on the bottom right of the cycle.
+We structure the matrix to show core level packages on bottom right and dependent packages on top left.
+To order packages in this configuration, we use simple partitioning algorithms.
+In case of cyclic dependencies, we compute a weight for each line and column, which is the sum of nonempty cells, and we push the highest weighted package on the bottom right of the cycle.
 An example of this ordering is presented in Figure 3.
 It is not the topic of this paper, so we do not write anymore about it.

-The use of DSMs gives pertinent results for software component independence verification [19], however, in their current form, DSMs must be coupled with other tools to offer fine-grained information and support corrective actions.
-DSMs provide poor level of information related to the scope and reason of identified cycles.
+The use of a DSM gives pertinent results for software component independence verification [19]; however, in their current form, a DSM must be coupled with other tools to offer fine-grained information and support corrective actions.
+A DSM provides poor level of information related to the scope and reason of identified cycles.